 - Tallinna Eriarstikeskus OÜ (Specialist medical center), at Linnamäe tee 3, Tallinn.
 Contact phone number 608 2218, email address info [at] eriarstikeskus.ee.
 Additional information https://www.eriarstikeskus.ee/uudised/ukraina-kodanike-terviseabi-tallinna-eriarstikeskus/

 Pre-school medical examination certificate of a Ukrainian child

 Age-specific medical examination of a child, including pre-school examination, is carried out for children aged 6–8 years.
 The examination is necessary to assess the age-appropriate development of a healthy child.
 Pre-school medical examination, in particularly medical examination based on the age of the child, is important and necessary.
 In Estonia, pre-school medical examination of a child is usually carried out at a family health centre according to the guideline “Monitoring a healthy child”.
-The majority of family physicians have not been issuing paper certificates of a pre-school medical examination for at least a year, all information about the child’s health is available in the health information system (Patient Portal).
+The majority of family physicians have not been issuing paper certificates of a pre-school medical examination, all information about the child’s health is available in the health information system (Health Portal).
 The child’s medical examination data is available to school nurses in the health information system (information about the child’s growth, immunisations, etc.).
 In the case of children of Ukrainian war refugees, requesting certificates in paper form is also not justified, and digital health information should be used instead.
-Lack of a certificate cannot be an obstacle to admitting a child to school.

 The following guidelines should be used in different situations:

-b) If a Ukrainian child has undergone a pre-school medical examination by a family physician or another doctor, who has sent the information to the Patient Portal but has not issued a paper certificate
+a) If a Ukrainian child has undergone a pre-school medical examination by a family physician or another doctor, who has sent the information to the Health Portal but has not issued a paper certificate

 Digital information must be accepted, just as it should be in the case of children with Estonian citizenship.